 We’ve included nutritional information, leftover lunches, an exact shopping list for the week, our top vegan transition tips, a “stock your pantry” list and a Sunday meal prep guide.

 Do you think going dairy-free is possible for you and could improve your life?
 Which foods are hardest for you to let go or replace, and what tips can you share with us?
-Feel free to comment below.
+Feel free to comment below and Pin this resource for later.